Hybridization and postprocessing in finite element exterior calculus: Domain decomposition of the Hodge--Laplace problem

 Here, $X$ is the space of local variables and $Y$ is the space of global variables, so $ a ( \cdot , \cdot ) $ corresponds to the local solvers and $ b ( \cdot , \cdot ) $ to the coupling between local and global variables.
-This form of the problem will be useful for describing the procedure of static condensation in \cref{sec:condensation}.
+This saddle point formulation will also be useful for describing the procedure of static condensation in \cref{sec:condensation}.